Bandwidth and your ISP

 OM2P or OM2P-HS?

-The OM2P-HS offers great performance on the 2.4 GHz band only and can be used with a 802.3af PoE switch.
+The OM2P-HS offers great performance on the 2.4 GHz band only, and can be used with a 802.3af PoE switch, or 18-24v passive PoE.
 It continues to be a very popular model for cloud-managed WiFi in non-congested environments.

 The OM2P works well when you don't need as much speed or you need to use an external antenna.
 This model supports passive 12-24v PoE.
 With the included antenna it has approximately the same range as the OM2P-HS.